 PRINT('Employee Department ID:' + STR(@EmpDep))

-After reading this example, you might have understood how you can use the stored procedures to return multiple values in SQL Server.
+After reading this example, you might have understood how to use stored procedures to return multiple values in SQL Server.

 SQL Server stored procedure return value datetime

-• We will create a stored procedure that will return the amount and date on which a particular order was place associated with a particular order ID.
+- We will create a stored procedure that returns the amount and date on which a particular order was placed associated with a particular order ID.

 USE master